mhaidarhanif/rewinds/README.md

 ## Run Development Server

-Afterwards, start the Remix development server like so:
+Afterward, start the Remix development server like so:

 ```sh
 nr dev
 ```

 This will run both the Remix server and Express server with HMR enabled.
-Then wait until you see these info on the terminal:
+Then wait until you see this info on the terminal:

 ```sh
 📀 Remix on Express server listening on port :3000